jkclee123/boulder-sp/prompt.md

 1. shows all marketPass that are not expiried (according to lastDay) and with count > 0
 2. includes a filter to filter by gym
 3. trailing the list item is a button that has link "https://t.me/{owner-telegramId}?text={to-be-impleted-in-the-future}"
-4. check if user has set telephone before routing to telegram
+4. check if user has set phoneNumber before routing to telegram
 5. when marketPass count goes to 0, it wont show up in the market page

 -------